electron/electron/docs/api/desktop-capturer.md

 ### Event: 'source-added'

-* `source` Source
+* `id` String - The id of the captured window or screen used in `navigator.webkitGetUserMedia`.
+The format looks like 'window:XX' or 'screen:XX' where XX is a random generated number.
+* `name` String - The descriped name of the capturing screen or window.
+If the source is a screen, the name will be 'Entire Screen' or 'Screen <index>'; if it is a window, the name will be the window's title.

-Emits when there is a new source added, usually a new window is created, a new screen is attached.
+Emits when there is a new source added, usually a new window is created or a new screen is attached.

-**Note:** The thumbnail of the source is not ready for use when 'source-added' event is emitted, and `navigator.webkitGetUserMedia` neither.
+**Note:** `navigator.webkitGetUserMedia` is not ready for use in this event.

 ### Event: 'source-removed'

-* `source` Source
+* `id` String - The id of the captured window or screen used in `navigator.webkitGetUserMedia`.
+* `name` String - The descriped name of the capturing screen or window.

 Emits when there is a source removed.

 ### Event: 'source-name-changed'

-* `source` Source
+* `id` String - The id of the captured window or screen used in `navigator.webkitGetUserMedia`.
+* `name` String - The descriped name of the capturing screen or window.

 Emits when the name of source is changed.

 ### Event: 'source-thumbnail-changed'

-* `source` Source
+* `id` String - The id of the captured window or screen used in `navigator.webkitGetUserMedia`.
+* `name` String - The descriped name of the capturing screen or window.
+* `thumbnail` [NativeImage](NativeImage.md) - A thumbnail image.

 Emits when the thumbnail of source is changed. `desktopCapturer` will refresh all sources every second.

+### Event: 'refresh-finished'

+Emits when `desktopCapturer` finishes a refresh.

 ## Methods